-Read LinkedIn recommendations from other clients:
+Read LinkedIn recommendations from clients:

 Sarah Liverance, Sklar Wilton and Associates: Want to get something done?
 Give it to Annie.
 Don’t know you need to get something done?
 Work with Annie.
 She’ll uncover opportunities you never knew you had.
 And then she’ll make them happen.
 She’s smart, creative, quick-witted, and one of the most productive professionals I’ve ever had the pleasure to work with.
 A gifted writer, Annie can produce content at a remarkable rate.
 We are grateful to Annie for all she’s done to help us build our brand and profile.